 Part I. Mapping the Territory of Human Motivations.
 1. Human Motivation Theories: Are They Really Human?
 2. The Extrinsic Moral Motivations: Human Yearning for Dignity.
 3. The Intrinsic Moral Motivations: Aiming to Do the Right Thing.
 Part II.
 Exploring the Region of Higher Human Motivations.
 4. The Transcendent Motivations: Human Readiness to Give.
 5. The Spiritual Motivations: Human Aspiration for the Highest Goods.
 6. The Religious Motivations: Human Longing for God's Love.
 Part III.
 Using the Map of Motivations: Towards Higher Meaningful Work.
 7. The Map Coordinates for Motivations: The Logic of Love in Organisations.
 8. The Compass for Motivations: Searching for a Meaningful Work-Life Balance.
 9. The Roadmap for Motivations: Always Searching for Higher Meaningful Work.

-Manuel Guillén is Associate Professor of Management, Organizational Behavior and Professional Ethics at the University of Valencia (UV), Spain, and specializes in the area of leadership and trust in organizations.
-He is the Founder and Director of the Institute for Ethics in Communication and in Organizations (IECO), and Director of the IECO-UV Chair of Business Ethics.
+Manuel Guillén is Associate Professor of Management, Organizational Behavior and Professional Ethics at the University of Valencia (UV), Spain, and specializes in the area of leadership and trust in organisations.
+He is Founder and Director of the Institute for Ethics in Communication and in Organizations (IECO) and Director of the IECO-UV Chair of Business Ethics.
 For eight years, he has been the General Secretary of the Spanish branch of the European Business Ethics Network (EBEN-Spain).
-Co-Founder of the International Humanistic Management Association Center Consortium.
-He is regular visiting researcher at Harvard University, where he is currently the Representative of the University of Valencia Grants Program.
+He is also Co-Founder of the International Humanistic Management Association Center Consortium.
+Guillén is a regular visiting researcher at Harvard University, where he is currently Representative of the University of Valencia Grants Program.